yewstack/yew/README.md

 ### Scopes

-Components live in Angular-like scopes with **parent-to-child** *(properties)* and **child-to-parent** *(events)* interaction.
+Components live in an Angular-like scopes with **parent-to-child** *(properties)* and **child-to-parent** *(events)* interaction.

-Properties also are pure Rust types with strict checking during compilation.
+Properties are also pure Rust types with strict type-checking during the compilation.

 ```rust
 html! {